To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 To apply for a new licence you need to:

-- pass a taxi driver theory test and attend a safeguarding training session;
+- pass a taxi driver theory test and attend a safeguarding training session (please read the theory test guidance and taxi and private hire licensing policy before booking your test)

 You may be required to appear before our Licensing Regulatory Board if there's any doubt as to your fitness to hold a licence (such as criminal convictions) before we'll issue you with one.
 If you've previously applied for a licence and had your application refused, or if you had your licence from us revoked for any reason, you can't apply for a new licence for five years.